Kirill Kaprizov: Minnesota Wild (2021–present)

-Early career: Calder Trophy, contract extension, and franchise records
+Early NHL career: Calder Trophy, contract extension, and franchise records

 On 13 July 2020, Kaprizov signed a two-year, entry-level deal with the Minnesota Wild.
-The contract would include the 2019–20 season, which was impacted by the COVID-19 pandemic, but he did not play his first game until the 2020–21 season.
+The contract included the 2019–20 season, which was impacted by the COVID-19 pandemic, but he did not play his first game until the 2020–21 season.
 Kaprizov made his NHL debut on 14 January 2021 against the Los Angeles Kings.
 He tallied three points, including the game-winning goal in overtime, in a 4–3 victory for the Wild.
 In this game, he became the first player in NHL history to score three points and an overtime goal in his debut, and became the third player in NHL history to score an overtime goal in his debut.
 He was subsequently named NHL First Star of the Week for the week ending 17 January.
 Kaprizov scored his first NHL hat trick on 12 March, in a 4–0 victory over the Arizona Coyotes.
 On 19 April, Kaprizov scored his 37th point, breaking the Wild's franchise record for points by a rookie, which was previously held by Marián Gáborík (in 2000–01).
 Despite the shortened 2020–21 NHL season as a result of the COVID-19 pandemic, Kaprizov set Wild franchise records for goals and points by a rookie, with 27 goals and 51 points.
-He would eventually be awarded the Calder Memorial Trophy as rookie of the year, becoming the first player in Wild franchise history to receive the honor.
+He was awarded the Calder Memorial Trophy as rookie of the year, becoming the first player in Wild franchise history to receive the honor.
 He received 99 out of 100 first place votes, the highest percentage since Teemu Selänne in 1993.

 On 21 September 2021, Kaprizov signed a five-year, $45 million contract with the Wild.
 The contract came after months of negotiations in which Kaprizov was reported to be willing to return to CSKA Moscow if did not come to terms with the Wild.
 Regarding these reports, Kaprizov said there was "no chance" he would have returned to the KHL.
 Upon signing the contract, Kaprizov became the highest-paid sophomore player in NHL history.
 After starting the season with 40 points in 32 games, Kaprizov was selected for his first NHL All-Star Game.
 At All-Star weekend, he participated in the Breakaway Challenge in the NHL All-Star Skills Competition with a tribute to Alexander Ovechkin, wearing Ovechkin's jersey and performing his famed "hot stick" celebration.
 On 2 April 2022, Kaprizov broke Marián Gáborík's franchise record for points in a season, with 84.
-Later that month, he would go on to break Gáborík's franchise record for goals in a season, with 43.
+Later that month, he went on to break Gáborík's franchise record for goals in a season, with 43.
 By the season's end, Kaprizov had set Wild franchise records in each of the major scoring categories with 47 goals, 61 assists, and 108 points.